vickykatoch/harmony-fusion/README.md

 As he continues to develop, focusing on taking greater initiative, stepping into more visible roles during cross-team interactions, and confidently leading smaller pieces of work will help accelerate his leadership trajectory.
 Overall, he is progressing well and building a strong foundation for broader leadership responsibilities in the future.

+He delivered strong business results throughout the year across a highly critical UI application.
+He led the platform upgrade to React 18, introduced new features, and provided consistent, effective daily support.
+His complete overhaul of the Redux state management significantly improved application performance.
+He enhanced performance monitoring visibility and rebuilt the ETF Portfolio Pricing module for much higher efficiency.
+All deliverables were completed with high quality and strong technical ownership.
 ====

 He excels in engaging with clients, customers, and internal stakeholders.
 He communicates clearly, identifies needs proactively, and ensures that expectations are aligned throughout the development cycle.
 His ability to translate stakeholder feedback into actionable improvements has strengthened trust and credibility across teams.
 He consistently drives discussions with maturity and provides clarity around requirements, trade-offs, and timelines.
 His stakeholder interactions reflect professionalism, ownership, and a strong customer-focused mindset.